-451157A/Revised: April 2018 Rifampin for Injection, USP To reduce the development of drug-resistant bacteria and maintain the effectiveness of Rifampin for Injection, USP and other antibacterial drugs, rifampin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
-(C3Hf/DP) mice dosed for 60 weeks with rifampicin followed by an observation period of 46 weeks, at 20 to 120 mg/kg (equivalent to 0.1 to 0.5 times the maximum dosage used clinically, based on body surface area comparisons).
-There was no evidence of tumorigenicity in male C3Hf/DP mice or in similar studies in BALB/c mice, or in two year studies in Wistar rats.
-There was no evidence of mutagenicity in both prokaryotic (Salmonella typhi, Escherichia coli) and eukaryotic (Saccharomyces cerevisiae) bacteria, Drosophila melanogaster, or ICR/ Ha Swiss mice.
+A few cases of accelerated growth of lung carcinoma have been reported in man, but a causal relationship with the drug has not been established.
+Hepatomas were increased in female (C3Hf/DP) mice dosed for 60 weeks with rifampin followed by an observation period of 46 weeks. at 20 to 120 mg/kg (equivalent to 0.1 to 0.5 times the maximum dosage used clinically, based on body surface area comparisons).
+There was no evidence of tumorigenicity in male C3Hf/DP mice or in similar studies in BALB/c mice, or in two-year studies in Wistar rats.

+There was no evidence of mutagenicity in both prokaryotic (Salmonella typhi, Escherichia coli) and eukaryotic (Saccharomyces cerevisiae) bacteria.
+Drosophila melanogaster. or ICR/ Ha Świss mice.
 An increase in chromatid breaks was noted when whole blood cell cultures were treated with rifampin.
 Increased frequency of chromosomal aberrations was observed in vitro in lymphocytes obtained from patients treated with combinations of rifampin, isoniazid, and pyrazinamide and combinations of streptomycin, rifampin, isoniazid, and pyrazinamide.

-Pregnancy-Teratogenic Effects Category C.
+Pregnancy-Teratogenic Effects

 Rifampin has been shown to be teratogenic in rodents.
-Congenital malformations, primarily spina bifida were increased in the offspring of pregnant rats given rifampin during organo-genesis at oral doses of 150 to 250 mg/kg/day (about 1 to 2 times the maximum recommended human dose based on body surface area comparisons).
+Congenital malformations, primarily spina bifida were increased in the offspring of pregnant rats given rifampin during organogenesis at oral doses of 150 to 250 mg/kg/day (about 1 to 2 times the maximum recommended human dose based on body surface area comparisons).
 Cleft palate was increased in a dose-dependent fashion in fetuses of pregnant mice treated at oral doses of 50 to 200 mg/kg (about 0.2 to 0.8 times the maximum recommended human dose based on body surface area comparisons).
 Imperfect osteogenesis and embryotoxicity were also reported in pregnant rabbits given rifampin at oral doses up to 200 mg/kg/day (about 3 times the maximum recommended human dose based on body surface area comparisons).
-There are no ade quate and well-controlled studies of rifampin in pregnant women.
+There are no adeguate and well-controlled studies of rifampin in pregnant women.
 Rifampin has been reported to cross the placental barrier and appear in cord blood.
+Rifampin for Injection, USP should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

+Pregnancy-Non-Teratogenic Effects

-Rifampin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-Pregnancy-Non-Teratogenic Effects When administered during the last few weeks of pregnancy, rifampin can cause post-natal hemorrhages in the mother and infant for which treatment with vitamin K may be indicated.
-Nursing Mothers Because of the potential for tumorigenicity shown for rifampin in animal studies, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
+When administered during the last few weeks of pregnancy, rifampin can cause post-natal hemorrhages in the mother and infant for which treatment with vitamin K may be indicated.
+Nursing Mothers

+Because of the potential for tumorigenicity shown for rifampin in animal studies, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother

 Pediatric Use See CLINICAL PHARMACOLOGY, Pediatrics; see also DOSAGE AND ADMINISTRATION.